This SAHM of 4 Reveals Her Exact Budget for Living Richly on $36,000 a Year

-With our tax return, we tithe 10%, pay our life insurance for the year (about $500) and save the rest.
+With our tax refund, we tithe 10%, pay our life insurance for the year (about $500) and save the rest.

 Once we have our own house and property, our mortgage will be about $120,000, which means our payment will be about $800-$900 each month.
 We’ll then also use our tax return to pay our power bill for the year (we’ll have well [water] and septic, so no monthly bills there).

-We won’t be able to save very much then — besides our tax return — but we’re OK with that.
+We won’t be able to save very much then — besides our tax refund— but we’re OK with that.
 Even after moving to our property, we’ll keep $7,000 in savings as an emergency fund.